This post may contain affiliate links. Read my disclosure policy.

-PB and J Cookie Dough Dip flips the classic combination of peanut butter and jelly, turning it into a fun and healthy snack.
-This flourless cookie dough dip has a secret ingredient that makes it naturally gluten-free and vegan.
+PB and J Cookie Dough Dip takes the classic combination of peanut butter and jelly and turns it into a fun and healthy snack.
+This flourless cookie dough dip has a secret ingredient that makes it a naturally gluten-free and vegan sweet hummus.
 You’ll love this recipe, and all of my easy gluten-free dessert dips.

 I actually wasn’t one of those kids who ate PB and J all the time.
 I think my insane passion for peanut butter actually came on fairly recently.
 And of course, since I had to cut down on “normal” (meaning not gluten-free) bread, I crave PB and J on whole wheat bread pretty much on a daily basis.
 I want to cater to my gluten-free, and even vegan crowd with this PB and J cookie dough dip.